 - Snap it down to 5 or 6 o’clock again and repeat the process

-- While following the steps above you should create a rhythm of jerk, jerk, pause, jerk.
-Jerk, jerk, pause, etc
+- While following the steps above, you should create a rhythm of jerk, jerk, pause, jerk, jerk, jerk, pause, etc

 Change Up Your Retrieve

 You can also vary your jerk pause combinations and vary your speed accordingly.
-When fishing with a deep diving jerkbait, snapping too fast will have it diving much faster so you should slow it down a bit.
+When fishing with a deep diving jerkbait, snapping too fast will have it diving much faster, so you should slow it down a bit.

-The key to all of this is experimentation and trying new things until you find what the fish want to eat on a particular fishing day.
+The key to all this is experimentation and trying new things until you find what the fish want to eat on a particular fishing day.

 Think About Water Temperature And Adjust Accordingly

-If you’re fishing a jerkbait in warm water, snap quickly and sharply while pausing for a short time and you should get some quick reactive bites as the bass are active.
+If you’re fishing a jerkbait in warm water, snap quickly and sharply while pausing for a short time, and you should get some quick reactive bites as the bass are active.

-When fishing in colder water, a solid snap is still a good idea but you should pause a lot longer as the bass will have less energy and need the long pause to catch up and eventually eat the jerkbait.
+When fishing in colder water, a solid snap is still a good idea, but you should pause a lot longer as the bass will have less energy and need the long pause to catch up and eventually eat the jerkbait.

 Adjust Your Jerk To The Other Conditions